 Disks and images pricing

 Compute Engine charges for usage based on the following price sheet.
-A bill is sent out at the end of each billing cycle, listing previous usage and charges.
+A bill is sent out at the end of each billing cycle, providing a sum of Google Cloud charges.
 Prices on this page are listed in U.S. dollars (USD).

 For Compute Engine, disk size, machine type memory, and network usage are calculated in gigabytes (GB), where 1 GB is 230 bytes.
 This unit of measurement is also known as a gibibyte (GiB).

 If you pay in a currency other than USD, the prices listed in your currency on Cloud Platform SKUs apply.

 You can also find pricing information with the following options: